UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 ## Exercise 1

 > Implement a neural network layer.
-Hint: use neuron and matrix multiplication is helpful.
+Hint: look at neuron and use matrix multiplication.

 ## Exercise 2